semuconsulting/PyGPSClient/README.md

 Contributions welcome - please refer to [CONTRIBUTING.MD](https://github.com/semuconsulting/PyGPSClient/blob/master/CONTRIBUTING.md).

-[Bug reports](https://github.com/semuconsulting/PyGPSClient/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) and [Feature requests](https://github.com/semuconsulting/PyGPSClient/blob/master/.github/ISSUE_TEMPLATE/feature_request.md) - please use the templates provided.
-For general queries and advice, post a message to one of the [PyGPSClient Discussions](https://github.com/semuconsulting/PyGPSClient/discussions) channels.
+For [Bug reports](https://github.com/semuconsulting/PyGPSClient/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), please use the template provided.
+For feature requests and general queries and advice, post a message to one of the [PyGPSClient Discussions](https://github.com/semuconsulting/PyGPSClient/discussions) channels in the first instance.

 This is an independent project and we have no affiliation whatsoever with u-blox.